 “Spend far less time lecturing and micromanaging this coming year,” says Dr. John Duffy, a clinical psychologist and author of The Available Parent.
 “By now, your child knows where you stand, and needs to get some practice being ever-more independent.
 Instead, spend a little time each day connecting, laughing, listening to music or watching a show with them.
 Text them once or twice.
 Set the stage for an enjoyable and symbiotic, mutually-respectful relationship going forward.
 Let them know you are available as a guide and a consultant when they need you, but you trust them to be the project managers of their lives.
 When parents follow this advice, they experience far less anxiety during that first year away, and a deeper, more mature sense of connection.”

-3. Trust that the past 17 years have gotten inside their heads.
+3. Trust that the past 17 years have gotten into their heads.

 “Trust that what you’ve poured into your 17-year-old child is still there.
 It may seem like most of it has evaporated, but that’s just part of the growth process,” sums up Amy Speidel, a parenting coach in greater Cleveland.
 “The guidance, the wisdom, the love you’ve provided will serve to stabilize your sometimes wobbly teen even if you don’t readily see its power.
 Trust.
-And in that trust, you will give them the greatest gift to date—hope.
-The hope that they’re ready for the adventure spread out before them.
+And in that trust, you will give them the greatest gift — hope.
+Hope that they’re ready for the adventure spread out before them.
 Hope that even when it feels crazy, someone believes in them.
 This is the year to let them test the waters, knowing the shore is still within reach.”

 4. If you’ve been more hands on, now is the time to let go.

-5. Make sure your high school senior can ask for what they need or want.
+5. Make sure your high school senior can ask for what they need.

 “The best advice I can give the parent of a senior is to make sure your child can self-advocate,” says Jessica Lahey, a veteran teacher and author of The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed.
 “Kids who can seek out guidance and tell people what they need or want, will get a great education and receive mentorship wherever they go.”